It’s a simple but inspiring motto: “Let’s be the best at everything that requires no talent.”

 The Irishman’s pain threshold is already the stuff of legend – former Ireland head coach Eddie O’Sullivan tells a story where O’Connell’s collarbone almost popped out of his skin, yet he played on – but not even he could overcome a fractured arm.

 He missed the second Test, which Australia won, and the third Test but, instead of returning home, he stayed with the group and his presence made a big difference as the Lions, who were beaten in the second Test, rebounded to surge to a famous 41-16 win in the third Test to clinch the series.

-Warren Gatland, who would go on and lead the Lions in New Zealand four years later and is lined up to once again preside over the 2021 Tour to South Africa, still uses one of O’Connell’s iconic motivational lines.
+Warren Gatland, who would go on and lead the Lions in the 2017 and 2021 Tours of New Zealand and South Africa respectively, still uses one of O’Connell’s iconic motivational lines.